A video and teaching with Jack Kornfield and Catherine Ingram, commentary and then a collection of related links~~

 And boy does protracted psych drug withdrawal open the floodgates of fear and terror and trauma, like nothing else.
 It’s not like anything natural that occurs before drug damage as those of us gravely impacted discover.
 But even with this sort of iatrogenic damage I’ve found that the best solution is to treat it like all the rest.
 I’ve decided that in the end, it’s the same thing as though on steroids.
 For more info see: Psychiatric drug withdrawal and protracted withdrawal syndrome round-up

-The video footage is awful — the soundtrack isn’t in synch with the speakers.
+The video footage is bad — the soundtrack isn’t in synch with the speakers.
 I suggest listening without watching.
 That allowed me to be with the message more effectively.

 For a great article on embracing all that arises within your psyche revisit Jayme’s healing practice that she entitled, “How I deal with mental breakdowns”, one of my all time favorite posts on this blog.